 - 1.1 Purpose.
 This chapter describes the minimum Safety and Risk Management Program (SRMP) requirements for protecting Indian Affairs (IA) employees and the public from adverse exposure to radiation sources. - 1.2 Scope.
-This policy applies to all offices under the authority of the Assistant Secretary Indian Affairs (AS-IA), including the Bureau of Indian Affairs (BIA) and the Bureau of Indian Education (BIE). - 1.3 Policy.
+This policy applies to all offices under the authority of the Assistant Secretary Indian Affairs (AS-IA), including offices reporting to the AS-IA, the Bureau of Indian Affairs (BIA) and the Bureau of Indian Education (BIE). - 1.3 Policy.
 It is the policy of IA to comply with all applicable federal laws, regulations, and Department of the Interior (DOI) policies and procedures regarding radiation safety, and to ensure that resources are available to facilitate compliance.